Siege of Sadr City: Beginning of the siege

-On May 15, 2004, six soldiers from the New Jersey National Guard, assigned to the 759th MP BN, as C, 759th MP BN, and operationally controlled by the 1st Cavalry Division, were pinned down by enemy fire.
+On May 15, 2004, six soldiers from the New Jersey National Guard, assigned to the 759th MP BN as C, 759th MP BN, and operationally controlled by the 1st Cavalry Division, were pinned down by enemy fire.
 Their patrol element was equipped with two HMMWV's, and were ambushed at Al-Karama Iraqi police station in Sadr City.
-The six soldiers defended the Iraqi police, who were not willing to fight, as well as their Station taking on small arms fire, and rocket propelled grenade attacks.
-The patrol's communications devices were blocked by surrounding buildings and were unable to call for support.

-After several hours of engaging the enemy and defending in place, while surrounded by ambushing enemy elements, their firefight was observed by aerial support elements, followed by an armored vehicle patrol who assisted in their egress out of the Iraqi Police Station and the city.
-Reports later indicated that the coordinated enemy attack from the Mahdi Army consisted of over 100 militia, and the six US soldiers eliminated an estimated 19 insurgents while enduring no casualties to their team, or the Iraqi police who refused to assist in the engagement.
-After the egress of the US Army element, the Iraqi police station was completely destroyed.
+The six soldiers defended the Iraqi police–who were not willing to fight–as well as their station, taking on small arms fire and rocket propelled grenade attacks.
+The patrol's communications devices were blocked by surrounding buildings and the troops were unable to call for support.
+After several hours of engaging the enemy and defending in place while surrounded by ambushing enemy elements, the firefight was observed by coalition aerial support elements, followed by an armored vehicle patrol who assisted in their egress out of the Iraqi police station and the city.
+Reports later indicated that the coordinated enemy attack from the Mahdi Army consisted of over 100 militiamen, and the six US soldiers killed an estimated 19 insurgents while enduring no casualties to their own team–or the Iraqi police who refused to assist in the engagement.
+After the egress of the US Army element, the police station was completely destroyed.

-The US Army did not set up a blockade around Sadr City and did not have military checkpoints around the slum.
-The task of destroying the Mahdi Army in the district was not an easy one for the Coalition for two reasons.
-First was the fear of mass civilian casualties if there was a direct attack because of the large number of people living in Sadr City.
-Second, the narrow streets in the district made US armored vehicle movement difficult because of their size.
-Despite this, the 1st Cavalry Division consistently retained freedom of movement in Sadr City, conducting multiple patrols every day and night.
-In Sadr City itself Mahdi Army militiamen coordinated a system of security that ran parallel to the official police structure, but this soon crumbled as they suffered heavy casualties in the uprising.
+The US Army did not establish a blockade around Sadr City and did not have military checkpoints around the slum.
+The coalition's task of destroying the Mahdi Army in the district was not easy for two reasons.
+The first reason being fear of mass civilian casualties if there was a direct attack because of the large number of people living in Sadr City.
+Secondly, the narrow streets in the district made US armored vehicle movement difficult because of their size.
+Despite this initial concern, the 1st Cavalry Division consistently retained freedom of movement in Sadr City, conducting multiple patrols every day and night.
+Mahdi Army militiamen, for their part, coordinated a system of security in the slum that ran parallel to the official police structure, but this soon crumbled as they suffered heavy casualties in the uprising.

-In the coming months, Sadr City was under near-constant combat that was occasionally lifted following agreements by the Mahdi Army to end the fighting.
+In subsequent months, Sadr City experienced near-constant combat that was occasionally lifted following agreements by the Mahdi Army to end the fighting.
 These temporary ceasefires would be called off because of repeated violations of the agreements.
-The Mahdi Army occasionally shelled the Green Zone, the central seat of Coalition power in Iraq, with mortars and rockets from the district.
-These attacks stopped when US Army attack helicopters destroyed a rocket team and US Army artillery annihilated a mortar team.
-The rocket attacks came back after a year and grew both in number and sophistication due to the training of the Mahdi Army.
+The Mahdi Army occasionally shelled the Green Zone, the central seat of coalition power in Iraq, with mortars and rockets from the district.
+These attacks ceased when US Army artillery and attack helicopters destroyed militia mortar and rocket teams.
+The rocket attacks would return after a year, and grew both in number and sophistication due to the training of the Mahdi Army.